GIR-pub/deepdotweb/README.md

-# dotweb-archive.github.io
+# Deep Dot Web Privacy Guides

 Archive: Privacy guides, and History from deepdotweb.

+![](https://imgur.com/T7QpFTM.png)

+I was broken-hearted to recently find out that deepdotweb got seized.

 The world should have user-friendly access to the educational materials that were previously available on deepdotweb.com.

-## This is an unofficial archive

-This isn't anything to do with the market, but only educational material.

-You can argue that the market is educational.. and sure that's fine, but that's not the part i'm interested in preserving.
-You can follow these instructions and do it your own way, and\or clean-up parts of it you'd like to preserve, and submit a pull-request.

-There is way more content than I realized before I began.. so I'm making some arbitrary decisions, such as eliminating 50x50 images, and "shit posting" memes, etc.

-![](https://imgur.com/T7QpFTM.png)
+It was the best place to find privacy guides, and though I'm grateful for the internet archive, I thought I could do something nice with [Jekyll and Github Pages](https://infominer.id/web-work/github-pages-starter-pack/).

+---

 I ran: